syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LtrKDdBCVfEITnUS?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> * Custom attributes can be used to customize any cell in the grid, including header and footer cells.
+> * Custom attributes can be used to customize any cell in the grid, including header and footer cells.

 ## Clip mode